 Follow Double Apex on Facebook and Instagram, where we share more car content.

-The Marsien is an off-road capable supercar that is a modern-day homage to the Porsche 959 which competed in the gruelling Paris-Dakar Rally (racecar pictured above).
+The Marsien is an off-road capable supercar that is a modern-day homage to the Porsche 959 which competed in the grueling Paris-Dakar Rally (racecar pictured above).
 It is not dissimilar in concept to the Singer ACS which we covered here.

 Order from our online store and take advantage of free delivery in South Africa on orders over R340.

-Modern-tech and lightweight
+Modern-tech and Lightweight

 Check out Porsche’s Top 5 rally cars at this link.